On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation

 Figure \ref{Fig: Mean SIR Directivity 2 interferences SS} is the same as Figure \ref{Fig: Mean SIR Directivity 2 interferences ML}, but presenting the SbSp method with the addition of the intersection method, which appears in orange.
 The top subfigure presents the results for the practical implementation that includes estimating the dimension, whereas the bottom subfigure presents the results for the oracle.
 We see that the Riemannian approach outperforms its Euclidean counterpart, by approximately $20\text{dB}$.
 In addition, the oracle SbSp method is better than the practical SbSp.
-In comparison to Fig. \ref{Fig: Mean SIR Directivity 2 interferences ML}(top), it can be seen that the Riemannian SbSp method results in higher output SIRs than the Riemannian DS method.
+In comparison to Figure \ref{Fig: Mean SIR Directivity 2 interferences ML}(top), it can be seen that the Riemannian SbSp method results in higher output SIRs than the Riemannian DS method.
 In contrast, for the Euclidean approach, the SbSp method yields slightly lower SIRs than the DS method.
 The reason is that the Riemannian mean better attenuates the interference sources, allowing for a better estimation of the signal subspace than the Euclidean mean.